 The Trust will keep up-to-date records and make sufficient disclosures in their annual accounts to show accordance with the high standards of accountability and transparency required within the public sector.
-The Trust will report all related party transactions made on or after 1 April 2019 to the ESFA in advance of the transaction taking place.
+The Trust will report all related party transactions to the ESFA in advance of the transaction taking place.
 The Trust will obtain prior approval from the ESFA for related party transactions that are novel, contentious and/or repercussive, regardless of value, using the ESFA's enquiry form.
 For the purpose of reporting to, and approval by, the ESFA, related party transactions do not include salaries and other payments made by the MAT to a person under a contract of employment through the Trust's payroll.

-The Trust will obtain approval from the ESFA using the online form for contracts and other agreements for the supply of goods or services to the Trust by a related party agreed on or after 1 April 2019, where any of the following limits apply:
+The Trust will obtain approval from the ESFA using the online form for contracts and other agreements for the supply of goods or services to the Trust by a related party, where any of the following limits apply: